ReseauEntourage/entourage-ror/README.md

 bin/d # Shows help
 bin/d up # Setup needed containers
 bin/d rake db:migrate
-bin/d rails server -i 0.0.0.0 -p 8080 # Options needed to acces application outside of the container
+bin/d foreman start web # Options needed to acces application outside of the container
 ```

 You can run below commands prepending `bin/d` to them and it will run in the